-If you own a business, you’ll know how difficult it can be getting paid.
-So much so that many businesses enter into payment arrangements with their customers so that there is, at least, a steady cash flow up until the time the debt is repaid.
+If you own a business, you’ll know how difficult it can sometimes be to chase up payment from clients or customers.
+This can be so difficult that many businesses decide to enter into payment arrangements with their customers.
+This is so that there is a steady cash flow up until the time that the customer has repaid the debt.
 But when can accepting such payment arrangements be viewed as a preference payment?
-For instance, if a liquidator is appointed over the debtor company.
-Below, we take a closer look at preference payments, defences to a claim and what you can do to assist avoiding a potential claim.
+This article explains what preference payments are and what you can do to avoid a potential claim.

 What is a Preference Payment?

 To recover a preference payment, a liquidator can seek recovery of the funds directly from the creditor.
 If that fails, an order of the court will need to be obtained.
-The ability to recover a preference payment is only available to a liquidator and not to a provisional liquidator, administrator, receiver or manager.
+The ability to recover a preference payment is only available to a liquidator.

-According to the Personal Property Securities Act (PPSA), a preference payment does not apply to a creditor that holds a valid security interest in the assets of the company – namely, when the value of the secured assets are greater than the payment amount.
-Whether such a security interest is validly registered is important.
-If the security is not created or registered properly, then the liquidator may render it void and the debt may then be deemed to be an unsecured debt.
-If the security interest is also created within six months of the relation back day (which is the date the liquidation is deemed to have started), then it may also be considered a preference.
+A preference payment does not apply to a creditor that holds a valid security interest in the assets of the company.
+This is namely when the value of the secured assets is greater than the payment amount.
+Validly registering such a security interest is important.
+If you haven’t registered the interest validly, the liquidator may render it void.
+If the security interest is also created within six months of the date of liquidation, it may also be considered a preference.

 Why Recover Preference Payments?

 When a company appoints a liquidator, the liquidator’s duty is to distribute the assets of the company to its creditors on an equal basis.
 When doing this, a liquidator must determine whether the company paid a creditor out before their liquidation.
 They must also prove that this treatment was not fair or equitable to the other creditors.